Who are the men that pick for scraps amongst the ruins at the end of history?

 So I think natural.

-No wonder these people are afraid of nature because natural selection would not have been kind to them in the past.
+No wonder that these people are afraid of nature because natural selection would not have been kind to them in the past.

-And Sigil Stone says next Harry should cover the carbon-based lubricant being injected with flavoring and called butter.
+And Sigil Stone says next Harry should cover the carbon-based lubricant being injected with flavoring and called butter a mad science lab in the US came up with.

 I did mention when arguing with somebody about Bill Gates' shit filter water.